MileHacker Logo

 Group Dynamics

 Vacation rentals frequently are ideal and cost-effective for groups, featuring common areas and kitchens.
-Carpooling is optimal for splitting costs.
+Carpooling is best for splitting costs.
 Designate a lead planner for logistics and communication.
 Make group reservations well in advance.

 Family Journeys